yasten/AIGaming_Noughts_and_Crosses/README.md

 # Links
-For more inforamtion about this game, please check out [AIGaming.com](https://www.aigaming.com/GameInfo/GameTypes?type=53)
+For more inforamtion about this game, and to check my place on the leaderboard :wink:, please check out [AIGaming.com](https://www.aigaming.com/GameInfo/GameTypes?type=53)